HPInc/jipp/README.md

 * `jipp-core`, the core IPP parser/builder for [IPP packets](https://en.wikipedia.org/wiki/Internet_Printing_Protocol).
 * `jipp-pdls`, which converts raster format docs to common page description languages (PCLm and PWG-Raster).
 * `jprint`, a sample app showing how `jipp-core` can be used to send a document to a printer.
+* `jrender`, a sample app showing how `jipp-pdl` can be used to convert a PDF to PCLm or PWG-Raster.

 `jipp-core` features:
 * Supports construction of IPP servers, clients, routers, gateways, etc.